opus-research/jgit/Documentation/technical/reftable.md

 Michael Haggerty proposed [an alternate][mh-alt] format to reftable on the Git mailing list.
-This format uses smaller chunks, without the restart table, and avoids block aligning with padding.
+This format uses smaller chunks, without the restart table, and avoids block alignment with padding.
 Reflog entries immediately follow each ref, and are thus interleaved between refs.

 Performance testing indicates reftable is faster for lookups (51%